 A seriously enthused domestic cook, you’ll always catch him in his kitchen with a healthy stack of cookbooks!
 For as long as he remembers he’s been excited by the culinary world, both locally and around the globe.
 His travels have taken him to the night markets of Bangkok, souks of Marrakesh and hand cart vendors of Calcutta.
 Propelled by an ever-growing excitement for global flavors, he has taken authentic cooking classes in India and Thailand too.
 Back in Southampton, he joined community cooking sessions with Food Not Bombs through 2013 and Curb in 2015.
 In 2017, when making the decision to fill up his working life with more food and less windows, he gained commercial experience working with Flat Whites and Mango whilst also selling Hoxton Bakehouse sourdough at Hampshire Farmer’s Markets… It was then that he saw potential for a street food stall as part of the market.

 David continues to work part time in the workshop and is still currently employed by Hoxton.
 He is a devoted parent to two daughters (whom occasionally might help on the stall) and a long-standing musician in the local band Sombrero Fallout.

-Louiza currently works at Minstead Study Centre in the New Forest, cooking for visiting children from local schools.
-She’s training in outdoor education through Forest Schools with the hope to fuse together her passion for sustainable food, interactive arts & environmental education; she hopes to eventually teach children about food & farming through the garden & kitchen at Minstead!
-Seasonally, she works for Pizza and Puppets at festivals, crafting thousands of entirely handmade wood-fired pizzas and running pizza-making workshops with kids.
-She is also author of Landfull – a self-published book about the UK food waste movement.
+Louiza currently works casually at Minstead Study Centre in the New Forest, connecting their kitchen with their garden, leading occasional outdoor education sessions and cooking for visiting school groups.
+She recently qualified as a Forest School Leader with the hope to fuse together her passion for sustainable food, interactive arts & environmental education.
+Additionally, she is author of Landfull – a self-published book about the UK food waste movement.